gabeklein/expressive-mvc/README.md

 #### `.update(name, argument?)`

-Fire a synthetic event; it will be sent to all listeners of `name`, be them subscribed controllers or one of the listener above.
+Fires a synthetic event; it will be sent to all listeners of `name`, be them subscribed controllers or one of the listeners above.

-This can have slightly tweaked behavior depending on the occupied-status of a given key.
+This can have slightly different behavior, depending on the occupied-status of a given key.

 - no property exists:
   * Explicit subscribers will receive the event; controllers cannot.